 The Packet class is used to create packet instances that can be sent over a Reticulum network.
-Packets to will automatically be encrypted if they are adressed to a RNS.Destination.SINGLE destination, RNS.Destination.GROUP destination or a RNS.Link.
+Packets will automatically be encrypted if they are addressed to a RNS.Destination.SINGLE destination, RNS.Destination.GROUP destination or a RNS.Link.

 For RNS.Destination.GROUP destinations, Reticulum will use the pre-shared key configured for the destination.
+All packets to group destinations are encrypted with the same AES-128 key.